tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

   the background, in any sector whatever of society, abstract rivalry makes its appearance, but for a long time it is confused with the earlier conflicts whose shape it assumes.
 * In reading we relive the spiritual experience whose form is that of the novel itself.
+* The Marxist thinks he can do away with all alienation by destroying bourgeois society.
+He makes no allowance for the extreme forms of metaphysical desire, those described by Proust and Dostoyevsky.
+* We have seen how snobbism raises abstract barriers between individuals who enjoy the same income, who belong to the same class and to the same tradition.
+* The value of the article consumed is based soley on how it is regarded by the Other.
+Only Another's desire can produce desire.
+* The Other becomes more and more fascinating the nearer he is to the Self.
+* The sociologists never get as far as the laws of metaphysical desire because they do not realize that even material values are finally swallowed up by double mediation.
+The snob desires nothing concrete.
+* The same desire triumps in both microcosm and macrocosm.
+The structure is the same, only the pretext changes.
+* The distance between pure and simple futility and cataclysmic futility is imperceptible.
+* There are, in any case, no "causes" great or small, there is only the infinitely active void of metaphysical desire.
+* We see the same indignation, the same theatrical gestures, on both sides.
+The speeches are all the same: to make them admirable or atrocious, depending on the listener, all that is necessary is to reverse the proper names.
+* Ideology is merely a pretext for ferocious oppositions which are secretly in agreement.
+* Orwell clearly understands that the totalitarian structure is always double.
+* The reader projects into the work the same mearning he already projects into the world.
+* see page 227 on spreading of ontological disease and novelist
+* The great novels end in the sterile abstraction of high society because the whole society gradually tends toward that abstraction.
+* Those who portray the social elite are either very superficial or very profound depending on whether they reflect metaphysical desire or whether on the contrary they suceed in revealing it.

+Chapter 10: Technical problems in Proust and Dostoyevsky

+* But we shall not be so foolish as to suggest that our era has discovered human truths which completely eluded our forebears.
+* the quid quo pro between Don Quixote and the barber reveal at the outset a qualitative difference of perception.
+* The subjectivities who are prisoners of this metamorphic desire, that is, of pride, are doomed to misunderstanding.
+* The novelist is able to reveal their helplessness only because he has experienced it himself and overcome it.
+He has been victorious in his struggle with the imperialism of perception.
+* The two victims of the quid pro quo are the tesis and the antithesis;  the novelists point of view is the synthesis.  (not a quid pro quo like Trump and Ukraine per se)
+* The novelist is a man who has overcome desire and who, remembering it, can make a comparison.
+* Like all novelists, Proust's narrator moves freely from room to room in the "museum without walls" of his existence.
+* The novelist is a hero cured of metaphysical desire.
+* The mediator draws nearer and desire changes shape.
+* The consciousness of the characters is as deceptive as the external appearances (in Proust)
+* Consequently it is no longer enough to break into the characters' consciousness.
+  * characters lie to themselves -- they conceal their own desire from thier consciousness
+* Stendhal and Flaubert never really needed the future or the past, since their characters were as yet neither divided within themselves nor split into several successive selves.
+* Only an inventory of their successive about-faces makes the revelation of the truth about their desires possible.
+And only the narrator can compile this inventory.
+* The duratioon of these Selves is long enough, the transitions are gradual enough for the subject himself to be the first to be deceived.
+* The shadow cast by the real gods can be seen behind the painted paper gods, which are the only ones acknowledged by the official cult.
+* The wind turns the weather vane but the weather vane does not change; it would be changed if it stopped turning.
+Proust's characters turn in the wind of their desire.
+Their changes in direction should not be taken for genuine conversions.
+They are always only the result of the changing data of their original mediation or, at the very most, of a change of mediator.
+* Desire never actually acquires its true object: it leads to failure, oblivion, and death.
+* Transcendence toward the nadir is a mirror likeness of transcendence toward the zenity.
+The analogy between deviated transcendency and vertical transcendency never fails.
+* Just as the damned and the elect in Dante are always surrouned by those who practiced the same vices or virtues as they themselves, so the narrator always seeks the company of the characters whose desire is most analogous to his own.
+* In order to throw light on metaphyiscal desire at this stage of its development the novelist has to intervene personally; he has to become a professor proving a theorem.
+* In the last volumes, however, the ontological sickness has become so serious that, as we have said before, the hero's existence loses all stability.
+* The study of techniques, instead of creating an abyss between the great novelists, reveals the same ability to adapt to the very diverse demands brought about by the variations of the same desire.
+* Fundamentally Dostoyevsky's method is to bring about confrontations which exhaust all possible relationships between the different characters in the novel.
+* The complexity in Proust is on the level of the sentence, in Dostoyevsky it is on the level of the whole novel.
+* See page 247/8/9 on the unconscious and the hidden contradictions of the mediated individual through the ontological sickness.
+* It is never seen that the "existentialism" of the underground characters does not depend on the author but on the spread of the ontological sickness, on the proximity and multiplication of the mediators.
+* The individual has not renounced his goal of autonomy and glorious mastery; he has not renounced his pride.
+Instead of sharing his faith, the great novelist is trying desperately to disclose its vanity.
+* The victims of metaphysical desire are caught up in a whirlwind of increasing velocity and narrowing circumference.
+*